nvennin/test-www/procedures/Procedure_GDP_UYNEF_Change Control.md

 |Major              |A change that has the potential to have an adverse effect on the defined  product specifications (e.g. the identity, strength, quality, purity, potency, safety or effectiveness of a medicinal drug); A change that has potential impact to GXP processes (e.g. validated system used to perform regulated activities);A change that will required submitting of a variation to a Regulatory Fillings or Licenses (MAS, WDA or ASR)                                                                              |
 |Minor              |A change that does not impact the GXP processes, defined product specifications or Regulatory Fillings. |

-* If change classification is determined to be Major, a separate risk assessment shall be completed in accordance with the procedure *Risk Management*.
+* If change classification is determined to be Major, a separate risk assessment shall be completed in accordance with the procedure [Quality Risk Management][LBHIY].

 ### Review and Approval/Rejection/Deferral of the Change
 * The Quality reviews the change plan details on the Change Management Form and supporting documents including the classification of the change and risk assessment if applicable.
 If further information is required, the form is returned to the Change Owner.